ocaml/ocaml.org/data/tutorials/lg_08_error_handling.md

 a >>= fun x -> b >>= fun y -> c
 ```
 Variables `x` and `y` may appear in `c` in the three cases.
 The first form isn't
-very convenient, it uses a lot of parenthesis.
+very convenient, it uses a lot of parentheses.
 The second one is often the
-prefered one due to its ressemblance with regular local definitions.
+preferred one due to its resemblance with regular local definitions.
 The third
 one is harder to read, as `>>=` associates to the right in order to avoid
-parenthesis in that precise case, but it's easy to get lost.
+parentheses in that precise case, but it's easy to get lost.
 Nevertheless, it
 has some appeal when named functions are used.
 It looks a bit like good old Unix
 pipes:
 ```ocaml